 Fresh after a day’s rest, we will resume our walk after having breakfast at our teahouse.
-The walk turns difficult from here as the high altitude kicks in.
-However, the views are rewarding and you will see mountains ahead of you almost all the time.
-A little uphill from Namche Bazaar will take us to one of the most scenic walks of the entire trek.
-We walk on a ridge above Dudh Koshi River with mountain peaks, including Amadablam, dominating the northern horizon.
+The walk turns complicated from here as the high altitude kicks in.
+However, the views are rewarding, and you will see mountains ahead of you almost all the time.
+A slight uphill from Namche Bazaar will take us to one of the most scenic walks of the entire trek.
+We walk on a ridge above the Dudh Koshi River with mountain peaks, including Amadablam, dominating the northern horizon.

 We will stop at Kyangjuma (3600m) for lunch.
 Kyangjuma is a small Sherpa settlement on the Everest trekking trail.
-After lunch, we will make a descent to Dudh Koshi River and cross it on a suspension bridge.
+After lunch, we will descend to the Dudh Koshi River and cross it on a suspension bridge.
 The final leg of today’s trek is mostly uphill to Tengboche.
 The magnificent Tengboche Monastery is the main attraction of this small Sherpa village.
-In the evening, you can offer prayers to the monster and interact with young monks.
-Climbing parties to Everest often make special prayers at the monastery praying for the success of their expedition.
+You can offer prayers to the monster in the evening and interact with young monks.
+Climbing parties to Everest often make special prayers at the monastery, praying for the success of their expedition.

 Day 6: Trek to Dingboche (4350m) — Approx 5 hrs

 After enjoying the sunrise and magnificent mountain views early in the morning, we start our walk toward Dingboche.
 The trail is a gradual downhill initially to Debuche.
-It then contours on the right side of Bhote Koshi River to the settlement of Milinggo.
-Going further, we will cross the river and walk on the left side of the river to the village of Pangboche and further to Shomare where we will stop for lunch.
+It then contours on the right side of the Bhote Koshi River to the settlement of Milinggo.
+Going further, we will cross the river and walk on the left side to the village of Pangboche and Shomare, where we will stop for lunch.
 After lunch, we continue our walk to the confluence of Dudh Koshi and Imja Khola rivers.

 We cross the river and follow the Imja Khola River to Dingboche.
-The trail on the left side of the river goes to the village of Pheriche where there is a health check post operated by the Himalayan Rescue Association.
+The trail on the left side of the river goes to the village of Pheriche, where the Himalayan Rescue Association operates a health check post.
 Both the routes eventually meet at Dough La.
 However, many trekkers use the route to Dingboche as it promises magnificent mountain views.
-Imja Khola river originates from Imja glacial lake which lies at the bottom of Imja glacier of Island Peak.
+Imja Khola river originates from Imja glacial lake, which lies at the bottom of Imja glacier of Island Peak.

 Day 7: Rest day for Acclimatization

-Today, we will take another rest day for acclimatization as we are now walking above 4,000 meters.
+Today, we will take another rest day for acclimatization as we walk above 4,000 meters.
 There are plenty of activities to make use of this day for acclimatization.
 The first option is to hike to Nagarjuna Hill (5050m).
 Nagarjuna Hill is an excellent viewpoint in Dingboche.
 The hill offers unhindered views of mountains like Ama Dablam (6812m), Makalu (8485m), and Cho Oyu (8201m), among others.
-As trekkers are advised to climb to higher altitudes for acclimatization during rest days, a hike to Nagarjuna Hill is the best option.
-But if you do not want to take the ordeal of climbing a hill, you can enjoy a walk to Chukhung village which lies below the Chhukung is a stopover in the Everest Three Passes Trek.
+Trekkers are advised to climb to higher altitudes for acclimatization during rest days, so a hike to Nagarjuna Hill is the best option.
+But if you do not want to take the ordeal of climbing a hill, you can enjoy a walk to Chukhung village, which lies below the Chhukung is a stopover in the Everest Three Passes Trek.
 Explore the village and return to Dingboche for lunch.

 Day 8: Trek to Lobuche (4920m) — Approx 6 hrs

 Fresh after a daylong acclimatization break, we will resume our Everest trek today.
-In total, we will complete the distance of about 9 kilometers gaining some 700 meters of altitude.
+In total, we will complete the distance of about 9 kilometers, gaining some 700 meters of altitude.
 There are two steep sections in today’s walk.
-The first is right after you resume walking as you will need to climb a hill above Dingboche.
+The first is right after you resume walking, as you must climb a hill above Dingboche.
 The second is a steep walk to the pass above Dugha La.
 Dugha La is about five kilometers from Dingboche.
 It will take around three hours.

 There are few lodges here.
 We can stop here for lunch or continue toward Lobuche if it is too early.
-Right after Dugha La, we will need to climb to a high pass.
+Right after Dugha La, we must climb to a high pass.
 It is a steep climb of about 300 meters.
 The views from the top of the pass are rewarding.
-After the pass, the trail descends to the river and it is an easy walk along the river to Lobuche.
+After the pass, the trail descends to the river, and it is an easy walk along the river to Lobuche.

 Day 9: Trek to Everest Base Camp (5340m) and back to Gorakshep (5130m) — Approx 7 hrs

 Today is the day you have been waiting for!
-We will start early as we will need to reach Gorakshep by midday so that we have sufficient time for Everest Base Camp Trekking and coming back to Gorakshep.
-The distance is short but the walk is demanding.
-There are multiple ascents and descents on this trek but not a single place to take a rest.
+We will start early as we need to reach Gorakshep by midday to have sufficient time for Everest Base Camp Trekking and returning to Gorakshep.
+The distance is short, but the walk is demanding.
+There are multiple ascents and descents on this trek, but not a single place to take a rest.
 Look for the views around every time you reach the top before making a descent.
 After a walk of about four hours, we will reach Gorakshep.
 Gorakshep is the last village on the Everest trail.
 There are no facilities beyond Gorakshep.

 After having lunch, we will start the hike to the base camp.
 The distance to Everest Base Camp and back to Gorakshep is about 7 kilometers.
-But it is more difficult than the trail to Gorakshep.
-There are some difficult ascents as you will have to climb through the Khumbu glacier.
-As there is no marked trail, it will be difficult if you get lost.
+But it is more complex than the trail to Gorakshep.
+There are some challenging ascents as you will have to climb through the Khumbu glacier.
+There is no marked trail, so getting lost will be difficult.
 So, always follow your guide.
 The base camp looks nothing but a moraine.
 Surprisingly, you won’t see Mt Everest from the base camp.
-Take some pictures and cherish the journey of your life before you start your return walk to Gorakshep.
+Take some pictures and cherish your life journey before you start your return walk to Gorakshep.